Commonwealth Consolidated Acts

 Note: See also Subdivision D.

-(2) If a competent authority makes a request under subsection (1), the Minister must not issue an Australian passport to the person.
+(2) If a competent authority makes a request under subsection (1) or (1A), the Minister must not issue an Australian passport to the person but may issue a travel - related document to the person.

 (3) In this section: